AO-StreetArt/CLyman/README.md

 Please find instructions to install and configure a Couchbase Server locally [here] (http://www.couchbase.com/get-started-developing-nosql#)

+Starting CLyman with the dev flag binds on the below connections:
+* Couchbase - couchbase://localhost/default (no password)
+* Outbund 0MQ Connection - tcp://localhost:5556
+* Inbound 0MQ Connection - tcp://*:5555

+In order to run CLyman from a properties file, you will need:

-Please find instructions to install and configure a Redis Server locally [here] (http://redis.io/documentation)
+* To install and configure a Redis Server locally, instructions can be found [here] (http://redis.io/documentation)

+* Finally, you should have a Consul Agent installed, please find instructions [here] (https://www.consul.io/docs/index.html)

+`./lyman`

+Will run the program and look for the default file, lyman.properties.
+See the configuration section for more details.

 ##### Dependency Resolution